Which treatment for advanced bowel cancer

 Biological therapies are drugs that help the body to control the growth of cancer cells.
 A biological therapy called cetuximab (Erbitux) is licensed in the UK for people who have bowel cancer that has spread.
 We know from research that it can help some people with advanced bowel cancer to live longer when added to standard chemotherapy treatment.
 It can also improve quality of life.
-Doctors use it to treat people who have a normal k-ras gene in their cancer cells and where the cancer has spread only to the liver.
-Around 65 out of every 100 people with advanced bowel cancer (65%) have normal k-ras gene tumours.
+Doctors use it to treat people whose cancer cells have normal RAS genes.
+Your doctor will test your cancer cells before treatment to see if they have changes (mutations) in the RAS genes or they're normal.

 It can be difficult to decide which treatment to try, or whether to have treatment at all, when you have an advanced cancer.
 You will need to consider your quality of life while you are having the treatment.
 The side effects of treatment, as well as stresses such as travelling back and forth to the hospital, can have a big effect on your quality of life.
 Your doctor will explain what they hope to achieve with the different treatments they offer you.
 Some people feel they would like to get an opinion from a second doctor before deciding on their treatment.
 If you would like a second opinion, you can ask your specialist or GP to refer you.

 Your doctor will talk to you about all the options.
 There may also be a counsellor or specialist nurse at the hospital you can talk to.
 You may also want to discuss things with a close relative or friend.
 It can be helpful to talk over difficult decisions with someone outside your circle of family and friends.
-If you would like to contact someone, look at our bowel cancer organisations page.
+If you would like to talk to someone, contact our cancer information nurses or look at our bowel cancer organisations page.
 To find out more about counselling, look in the counselling section.

 Question about cancer?
 Contact our information nurse team